-JOHN A. GOOD, ESQ.
-TARA L. DUNN, ESQ.
-MORRISON & FOERSTER LLP 2000 PENNSYLVANIA AVENUE, NW WASHINGTON, DC 20006-1888 TEL: (202) 778-1655 FAX: (202) 887-0763
+JOHN A. GOOD, ESQ. $TARA\ L.\ DUNN, ESQ.\ MORRISON\ \&\ FOERSTER\ LLP\ 2000\ PENNSYLVANIA\ AVENUE, NW\ WASHINGTON, DC$ 20006-1888 TEL: (202) 778-1655 FAX: (202) 887-0763

 Approximate Date of Proposed Public Offering: As soon as practicable after the effective date of this Registration Statement.
-If any securities being registered on this form will be offered on a delayed or continuous basis in reliance on Rule 415 under the Securities Act of 1933, other than securities offered in connection with a distribution reinvestment plan, check the following box. \square
+Approximate Date of Troposed I and Orientage.
+As soon as practicable and the functive date of this Registantion Statement.
+If any securities being registered on this form will be offered on a delayed or continuous basis in reliance on Rule 415 under the Securities Act of 1933, other than securities offered in connection with a distribution reinvestment plan, check the following box.